Skip to main content

-The Diakonhjemmet foundation becomes a gold partner in Health2B
+Diakonhjemmet Foundation becomes a gold partner in Health2B

-Diakonhjemmet foundation now becomes a partner in Health2B and an actor in the arena for health innovation.
-This marks an important milestone in the development of sustainable solutions for the health services.
+Diakonhjemmet Foundation now becomes a partner in Health2B and a player in the arena of health innovation.
+This marks an important milestone in the development of sustainable solutions for health services.

-Caption: Diakonhjemmet foundation is now a partner in the Health2B arena for health innovation.
-From left, Elen Høgh, head of Health2B, Per Ivar Lund, head of Development and Innovation Diakonhjemmet Foundation and Ingunn Moser, CEO of Diakonhjemmet Foundation.
+Caption: From left, Elen Høgh, head of Health2B, Per Ivar Lund, head of Development and Innovation at Diakonhjemmet Foundation and Ingunn Moser, CEO at Diakonhjemmet Foundation.
 Photo: Anne-Marie Korseberg Stokke

-Health2B is a public-private partnership and a physical interaction arena in the Research Park, which facilitates open innovation across businesses, function, technology and expertise.
-In Health2B, owners of needs and the healthcare industry meet on equal footing and with the same vision: To create the healthcare service of the future together.
+Health2B is a public-private partnership and a physical collaboration arena in the Research Park, which facilitates open innovation across businesses, functions, technology and expertise.
+In Health2B, need owners and the health industry meet on an equal footing and with the same vision: To create the health service of the future together.

-Managing director Ingunn Moser of the Diakonhjemmet foundation sees Health2B as a good arena for developing needs-based solutions that strengthen the quality and efficiency of health services.
+CEO Ingunn Moser of the Diakonhjemmet Foundation sees Health2B as a good arena for developing needs-based solutions that strengthen the quality and efficiency of health services.

 Focus on patient needs and practical solutions

-As a partner, Diakonhjemmet wants to contribute to the development of technology that improves health services.
-The development will be based on the patients' needs and the employees' practical experiences.
+As a partner, Diakonhjemmet wants to contribute to the development of technology that improves healthcare services.
+The development will be based on the needs of patients and the practical experiences of employees.

-- The partnership is also part of our commitment to link innovation work across our businesses in the foundation, says Moser.
+– The partnership is also part of our commitment to connecting innovation work across our businesses in the foundation, says Moser.

 Christian Skattum, who heads the Innovation Department at Oslo University Hospital and one of the founders of Health2B, warmly welcomes Diakonhjemmet:

-General manager of Health2B, Elen Høeg, believes that Diakonhjemmet will be an important partner:
+CEO of Health2B, Elen Høeg, believes Diakonhjemmet will be an important partner:

-- Diakonhjemmet brings a unique breadth to the arena and strengthens Health2B's position as a driver of innovation and public-private cooperation - we are looking forward to this!
+– Diakonhjemmet brings a unique breadth to the arena and strengthens Health2B's position as a driver for innovation and public-private collaboration – we are looking forward to this!

 Gold partner